Fractures in epi-/metaphyseal areas as defined by the AO classification

 6. K-wire removal

-The timing of K-wire removal is a matter for judgment by the treating surgeon, based on the age of the child, the pattern of the injury, as well as additional injuries.
+The timing of K-wire removal is a matter of judgment by the treating surgeon, based on the age of the child, the pattern of the injury, as well as additional injuries.

 Depending on the age of the child, fracture healing has reached the stage where redisplacement is highly unlikely after 3–4 weeks and the K-wires can be removed.